grlkrash/prism/completion-status.md

 - Currently using mock data due to console.mbd.xyz being down
 - All core functionality implemented with proper error handling
 - API structure aligned with official MBD AI documentation
+- Unit and integration tests implemented for all functions
 - Ready for real API integration once console.mbd.xyz is available
 - Project can be demonstrated at hackathon with mock data